How Does Lit Protocol Work

-It is important to note that all operations are done inside of a secure, black-box environment, meaning node operators and other external "agents" have no access to thes key shares contained within.
-In the context user-facing operations (such as provisioning shares for signing and decryption), nodes communicate with each user via independent, encrypted channels.
+In the context user-facing operations — such as when key shares are provisioned for signing and decryption — nodes communicate via independent, encrypted channels.
 This means that shares are only ever exposed client-side at the exact moment of recombination.

 How Lit Protocol works for:

 The SDK encrypts your content and uploads the conditions for decryption to each Lit Protocol node.
 You will need to store the encrypted content in a place of your choosing (IPFS, Arweave, or even somewhere centralized).

 When someone wants to access the content the SDK will request a message signature from the user's wallet.
 The message signature proves that the corresponding wallet meets the conditions (ex.
 NFT ownership) for decryption.
 The Lit Protocol nodes will then send down the decryption shares.
 Collecting responses and combining them above a threshold is included in the functionality of the Lit JS SDK V2.

 Dynamic Content - Authorizing access to a resource via JWT

 The SDK can create the authorization conditions for a given resource and store them with Lit Protocol nodes.
 When someone requests a network signature to access a resource (typically a server that serves some dynamic content) the SDK will request a message signature from the user's wallet.
 The signature allows the Lit Protocol nodes to know who owns the NFT associated with the resource.